autoplot/documentation/javadoc/org/das2/qds/WeightsDataSet.FillFinite.md

+# org.das2.qds.WeightsDataSet.FillFinite

-# org.das2.qds.WeightsDataSet.FillFinitereturn 1 for finite (Non-NaN) values that are not equal to fill, or (float)fill.
+return 1 for finite (Non-NaN) values that are not equal to fill, or (float)fill.

-FillFinite( QDataSet ds )
+# FillFinite( QDataSet ds )

 ***